-Current liabilities comprised primarily of accrued cost of electricity, accounts payable, other accrued liabilities, security deposits, and current portion of long-term debt.
-Current liabilities increased by \$4.6 million to \$11.5 million in 2021.
+Current liabilities at June 30, 2021 were comprised primarily of accrued cost of electricity, accounts payable, other accrued liabilities, security deposits, and current portion of long-term debt.
+Current liabilities increased by \$4.6 million to \$11.5 million in the year ended June 30, 2021.
 The most significant contributors to the overall increase in current liabilities was an increase of \$1M in the outstanding balance to a term loan with an annual renewable requirement, and \$1.9M related to the receipt of supplier security deposits for energy supplies.
 Other significant increases for \$2M occurred in accrued cost of electricity.

-Non-current liabilities decreased \$1.4 million in 2021 related to term loan described above in current liabilities.
+Non-current liabilities decreased \$1.4 million in the year ended June 30, 2021 related to term loan described above in current liabilities.